dedis/cs234-public/DAO/handout/handout.md

 ### Getting Animal Tokens

 To vote on your favorite animal, you will need *animal tokens*.
-We have set up a form for you to tell us your public address on the Ropsten testnet so that we may issue you animal tokens:
+We have set up a form for you to tell us your public address on the Goerli testnet so that we may issue you animal tokens:

 [Google Form](https://forms.gle/fntZcN3n4VYPAs4H9)